davidsowerby/takkan/docs/user-guide/intro.md

 ## Status

-A dedicated [status page](../status.md) describes the current progress of the project.
+The [blog](../../blog) describes the current progress of the project, among other things.

 ## Overview